manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 - Making a determination of each employee's current position is and where s/he wants and/or needs to be.
 - Working with each employee to come up with a career progression plan.

 Advancing employees in their careers also helps to build a pipeline.
-While it is ideal to be able to retain high performers, there are no guarantees.
+As we have discussed earlier, while it is ideal to be able to retain high performers, there are no guarantees.
 Sometimes employees choose to leave, for personal or professional reasons.
 It is very important that the EM builds **a pipeline of capable employees** who can take over roles if other employees leave.

 ### Aligning Work with Interest